-- 5. Deputies of ex officio members and appointment of substitute to act in place of appointed members - (1) $\ldots$ $\ldots$ $\ldots$ - (2) The Minister may appoint - (a) any person (including a member of the Board other than the chairperson) to act while the chairperson or that member, as the case may be, is absent from his office through illness or any other cause.
+- 5. Deputies of ex officio members and appointment of substitute to act in place of appointed members - (1) \ldots \ldots \ldots - (2) The Minister may appoint - (a) any person (including a member of the Board other than the chairperson) to act in the office of chairperson of the Board; or while the chairperson or that member, as the case may be, is absent from his office through illness or any other cause.